Indigenous land rights: Latin America

 As the political systems of some Latin American countries are now becoming more democratic and open to listening and embracing the views of minorities these issues of land rights have clearly come up to the surface of the political life.
 Despite this new "re-recognition" bit by bit, the indigenous groups are still among the poorest populations of the countries and they often have less access to resources and they have lesser opportunities for progress and development.
 The legal situation of Indigenous land rights in the countries of Latin America is highly varied.
 There is still a very broad variation of Indigenous rights, laws and recognition throughout the whole continent.
 In the year 1957, the International Labour Organization(ILO), made the ILO Convention 107.
 This convention created laws and norms for the protection and integration of Indigenous peoples in independent countries.
 All the independent countries of Latin America and the Caribbean of that time ratified this convention.
 Since the 1960s they started with the recognition of the first Indigenous land claims since the colonial era.
 In the year 1989 the ILO made the Convention 169; the convention concerning Indigenous and Tribal Peoples in Independent Countries, which updates the ILO 107 of 1957.
 In this convention was also the recognition of the very close and important relationship between land and identity, or cultural identity very important.
 Today, this convention has been ratified by 15 Latin American and Caribbean countries.
-Even in countries where it has been ratified, limited implementation has led to conflicts over indigenous land rights such as the Escobal mine protests in Guatemala.
+Even in countries where it has been ratified, limited implementation has led to conflicts over indigenous land rights such as the Escobal mine protests in Guatemala, protection of Yasuní Oil in Ecuador, and the conflict between the Saramaka and Suriname—to name a few.